buffnerd/Powershell-Automation-Projects/docs/how-to-contribute.md

 # Contributing to PowerShell Automation Portfolio

 Thank you for your interest in contributing to this PowerShell automation portfolio!
 This document provides guidelines for contributing code, documentation, and improvements.

+Looking ahead, there is potential for this repository to evolve into a GUI application capable of running automated PowerShell scripts for IT and Identity & Access Management (IAM) administration.
+Contributions that help lay the groundwork for future GUI integration, such as modular script design, robust error handling, and clear documentation, are especially valuable.

 ## 🤝 How to Contribute